Probate Advice and Probate Explained

 Assets such as Life insurance policies, pensions, stocks and shares and Premium bonds often require probate.
 However, as with bank accounts, this is dependent on the value of the assets they are holding.
 It is always best to check with the relevant institutions themselves as to what they will require from you.

-If you are unsure of whether you need probate or what your options are for acquiring a grant of representation speak to a member of our team who can provide you a fixed fee quote for probate on 0800 731 8722 or send us an inquiry via our website.
+If you are unsure of whether you need probate or what your options are for acquiring a grant of representation speak to a member of our team who can provide you with a fixed fee quote for probate on 0800 731 8722 or send us an inquiry via our website.